 Other Types of Orders

 There are just a few other types of orders that are good to hit on briefly while we have your attention here.
-We want to touch on these quickly to give you an idea of some other terms you may see in regards to Forex orders.
+We want to touch on these quickly to give you an idea of some other terms you may see in regard to Forex orders.

 Good Until Cancelled (GTC) Orders

 You can set up an order that remains good until canceled by you.
 Your broker will never cancel the order.
 It will either execute, or you will have to decide on your own to get into the system and cancel it.
-You need to bear in mind that it is your responsibility to take care of such an order and make it either gets executed or canceled depending on what you want to happen with it.
+You need to bear in mind that it is your responsibility to take care of such an order and make it either get executed or canceled depending on what you want to happen with it.

 One Cancels the Other (OCO) Orders

 It is possible to set up two or more orders at the same time that may contradict one another.
-If you have orders that contradict each other, then it is important for the system to recognize which order you actually want to execute when.
-Perhaps you want one to go to effect and allow the other to cancel out.
+If you have orders that contradict each other, then it is important for the system to recognize which order you actually want to execute and when.
+Perhaps you want one to go into effect and allow the other to cancel out.
 If that is the case, then you should set an OCO order that does exactly that for you.